 tuple with the names of reference sequences.
 This is a read-only attribute text deprecated, use .header directly unmapped int with total number of unmapped reads according to the statistics recorded in the index.
 This number of reads includes the number of reads without coordinates.
 This is a read-only attribute.

-'''
+(This will be 0 for a CRAM file indexed by a .crai index, as that index format does not record these statistics.)

 write (self, AlignedSegment read) \rightarrow int

-'''

 write a single pysam.
-Aligned Segment to disk.
+AlignedSegment to disk.